codybloemhard/reat/README.md

 Tool for ergonomic use of extended attributes of filesystem objects.

-Rust Extended ATtribute
+Reat stands for Rust Extended ATtribute.

-ergonomics
+- ergonomics
-colours
+- colours
-set
+- set
-get
+- get
-list
+- list
-remove
+- remove
-add
+- add
-cut
+- cut
-copy
+- copy
-contains
+- contains
-tags
+- tags
+- read paths via stdin

+contains and/all, not
 dump, restore
 index
 workflows